DataDog/datadog-agent/docs/agent/secrets.md

 Also:
 - The executable shares the same environment variables as the Agent.
 - Never output sensitive information on STDERR.
-If the binary exit with a different status code than `0` the Agent will log the standard error output of the executable to ease troubleshooting.
+If the binary exit with a different status code than `0` the Agent logs the standard error output of the executable to ease troubleshooting.

 Here is an example of a [powershell script](secrets_scripts/set_rights.ps1)